 Rhubarb Chutney is a blend of spices, fruit and vinegar.
-Serve rhubarb recipe with grilled meat, fish and poultry or with cheese.
+Serve this savory rhubarb recipe with grilled meat, fish and poultry or cheese.

 Well-wrapped, rhubarb can be stored in the refrigerator for up to a week and it freezes beautifully.
 Wash and cut into the size you like to cook with.
 Store in an airtight container for months in the freezer.

 Rhubarb is a vegetable that we treat like a fruit.
 When you cook it, stick to the stalks and leave the big broad leaves behind.
 The leaves are toxic due to oxaliac acid.